 Keystone XL Pipeline

+The American people strongly support the Keystone XL pipeline, and further delaying approval of the pipeline is not acceptable.
 Building the pipeline would help decrease our reliance on Middle East oil and create thousands of new American jobs.
 I am a strong supporter of the Keystone XL pipeline and am proud to cosponsor the Northern Route Approval Act (H.R.3), which allows the pipeline’s construction to move forward.